 Brunch served at Holybelly is traditional American style; large portions, cooked English full breakfasts, and delicious coffee.
 Another item on the menu which is particularly recommended by everyone who visits are the fluffy pancakes.

-A visit during the weekend is especially booked on account of the fact that the weekend menu changes on a weekly basis, meaning that no two visits are the same.
+A visit during the weekend is especially recommended on account of the fact that the weekend menu changes on a weekly basis, meaning that no two visits are the same.
 It’s worth noting that Holybelly is walk in only and doesn’t take reservations so be sure to arrive earlier rather than later so as to secure a dining spot!